ann-rod/Data-Analysis/README.md

 # Data-Analysis
 ## Contains work done during Summer 2022 Research period on Data Analytics.

+### Contents:

-**practice-notebooks:** contains jupyter notebooks with exercises on the programming tools that will be used during research.
+-**practice-notebooks:** jupyter notebooks with exercises on the programming tools that will be used during research.